 Let’s take a closer look.

 Conduct some research

-And I am not talking about making sure you are well-groomed and dressed neatly.
+And I am not talking about ensuring you are well-groomed and dressed neatly.

 That’s important but we will chat about it a little later.

-The point I want to raise here is that before you go to your interview, you need to take the time out to find out a little more about the gym that’s interviewing you.
+The point I want to raise here is that before you go to your interview, you must take the time to find out a little more about the gym that’s interviewing you.